João Francisco, 18, an FC Porto fan from Montalegre near Porto was shot by a Benfica fan and later died in hospital following the Taça Final Sunday.

 had not been registered but sat on the bench, and it was enough to cause the 3-0 result to be reversed and the tie given to Vilafranquense, who will now meet FC Porto in the sixth round, date to be decided.

-Nacional played the last half an hour reduced to nine men at União de Leiria, but that didn't stop them getting a surprising 2-1 result that puts them through.
-Hugo Almeida, rampant
+played the last half an hour reduced to nine men at União de Leiria, but that didn't stop them getting a surprising 2-1 result that puts them through.
+Hugo Almeida, rampant on his loan

 put Nacional back in it on 50, then three Nacional players were sent off for protesting: Adriano, Goulart and Cleomir, the latter warming up on the sidelines.
 Nevertheless, the Madeiran side did not collapse and five minutes from time got a penaçlty that